 Users were asked the same questions multiple times throughout the flow's beginning.
 There were many steps to take before the user even got to the appointment system, which was the biggest factor for user motivation to continue with the flow.
 The overhaul of text and repetitive questionnaire questions often left users feeling uninformed and left unmotivated.

-Cognitive overload from display of all Oregon DMV officers
+Cognitive overload from display of all Oregon DMV offices

 Users felt frustrated because they needed to scroll through all Oregon DMV offices, with unknown office availability until further steps, to find a nearby Downtown Portland office.
 Some were unable to determine their closest office because no information but the office name is given on first glance.